-They were retirement age, so they could’ve been playing golf, traveling or even at home watching TV.
+They were retirement age, so they could’ve been busy with hobbies, traveling or even at home watching TV.
 Instead, they were making a difference and reveling in each child’s success, from the deaf-blind teen who learned to communicate his needs, to the mentally disabled 24-year-old who learned to use a toilet for the first time.

 These fabulous people, wizened by life-experience, were energetic, dedicated and hilariously funny.
 And they were often still standing strongly at the end of the day when we staff members had collapsed in the teacher’s lounge.

 And that’s what life is about.
 Will someone’s life be better because we were here, because of the way we contribute?
 It’s the choice between walking into a room and saying, “Here I am,” or walking into a room and saying, “There you are!”